 Cellaring wine is easy when you know how

-You know the scenario.
-You’ve saved a bottle of wine for the perfect occasion.
+You know the scenario, you’ve saved a bottle of wine for the perfect occasion.
 It’s been under the bed or at the back of the wardrobe for five years, patiently waiting for you to unleash its charms.
 You crack it open.
-The expectation is palatable.
-But it’s a dud.
+The expectation is palatable, but it’s a dud.
 What went wrong?
-Why did the promise of a profound wine experience turn into a depressing waste of time and money?
+Why did the promise of a profound wine experience turn into a disappointing waste of time and money?

 A bit of TLC